Franklin-Osede/devlab/js/22-promise-all/README.md

-# 22 - Promise.all Personalizado
+# 22 - Custom Promise.all

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa tu propia versión de Promise.all.
+Implement your own version of Promise.all.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes